 Filing taxes might be one of the least enjoyable responsibilities of being a business owner.
 We all know what happens when tax returns contain mistakes or get filed late, but it’s still not uncommon for businesses to leave their tax filing preparation until the last minute.
-This year, around 30% of those due to file their taxes gave themselves less than a week to do so, according to HMRC.
+This year, HMRC reported that over two million people failed to meet their self-assessment tax return deadline.

 Sometimes things have to be done at the last minute, of course — that’s the reality when you don’t have dedicated accounts and operations teams.
 But when it comes to the preparation part of filing your taxes, you can still be forward-looking and organised when you’re time-poor.
-We’ve thought about making tax filing easier and come up with some simple ways to do it ahead of next year’s deadlines.
+We want to make tax filing easier for your business, so we’ve come up with some simple ways to do it ahead of next year’s deadlines.

 1. Know your taxes

 One of the most confusing things to work out — especially when you start a business for the first time — is which taxes you’re expected to pay, when and how.
 Here are some key ones to mark on your calendar.

 ole traders pay income tax and National Insurance contributions (NICs) to HMRC each tax year running April 6th to April 5th.
 Both are calculated together when you file your tax return, in addition to any student loan repayments.
 If you planned to do a paper tax return, the deadline was 31st October 2021.
 If you’ve missed this date, you’ll most likely face a penalty fine.
 Online tax returns were due 31st January 2022 – but you can submit up to the 28th February 2022 without a penalty.

 The table below shows what income tax rates you’ll be paying for the financial year 2021/22, based on HMRC’s latest changes to its tax bands.

 - If your profits are £6,515 or higher, you’re in Class 2.

 - If your profits are £9,569 or higher, you’re in Class 4.